isomerpages/govtech-stp/_traveller-resources/Travel Health Control Measures (Category I,II,III,IV).md

 <div id="before-1"></div>

-### Categories of Travel Health Control Measures (for arrivals from 6 Dec 2021, 2359H)
+### Categories of Travel Health Control Measures (for arrivals before 6 Dec 2021, 2359H)

 <span style="color:red;"><b>Travellers arriving in Singapore <u>before 6 Dec 2021, 2359h</u> will be subject to the measures stipulated in their approval letters and Stay Home Notices (SHN).</b></span>